 OGCI Performance Data hub

 OGCI’s new Performance Data hub provides greater accessibility to our emissions data and low-carbon investment data, supporting our commitment to reporting and transparency.
+The data can be downloaded in full, or as individual tables or charts.

+OGCI has been publishing third-party reviewed, aggregated emissions data from our member companies since 2017.
 Our Performance Data includes operated oil and gas production, greenhouse gas emissions, upstream carbon intensity, upstream methane emissions and intensity, flaring, and investment and R&D in low-carbon technologies.
+Definitions and descriptions of reporting scope and boundaries are provided in the topic tables.

 Oil and gas production at 43.3 Mboe/day in 2023